 Personal Injury Lawyers Evaluate Your Zimmer Knee Implant Claim

 A loose knee implant can erode the bone, causing serious pain and limited mobility.
 If you received a Zimmer knee implant and are experiencing any of the following symptoms, your implant may have loosened or need replacement:

 - Difficulty or inability putting weight on the knee

 If you are experiencing these or other symptoms, or you have suffered other health complications you believe to be a result of your Zimmer knee implant, you may be entitled to compensation under the law.
-Find out if one our North Carolina lawyers can help you.
+Find out if one our personal injury lawyers can help you.
 Call 1-866-900-7078, fill out our contact form or chat now with one of our representatives for a free evaluation of your case.
 We have representatives available 24 hours a day, 7 days a week to help you.